Range Extending Solutions

 This interference significantly impedes the out-of-box range performance of the FlexTT5 Transceiver.
 We have found that the amount of interference varies from flash to flash so it is impossible to say precisely what the impact is.
 In our testing, we found some 580EX II's worked consistently on an FCC 344MHz FlexTT5 Transceiver in the upright position (Figure 1) at 100 feet (33 meters) or more.
 However, some flashes we tested were noisier and in the worst-case scenarios, without any intervening steps to improve range, consistent working range was reduced to 30 feet (10 meters).

-There are several ways to improve signal reception and thus increasing the range performance of the radios.
+There are several ways to improve signal reception and thus increase the range performance of the radios.

 Range Improvement Solutions - FlexTT5 Transceiver: